Upright Freezer Organization Made Easy: 5 Space-Saving Tips

 We have 15 dinners (some of which will be enough for a 2nd dinner of leftovers) and 4 breakfasts:

-• Enchilada Filling + Enchilada Sauce (frozen separately – will need to be assembled and cheese added)
+- Enchilada Filling + Enchilada Sauce (frozen separately – will need to be assembled and cheese added or used in my Easy Enchilada Rice Casserole)

-• Breakfast Egg Bake Casseroles (x4 – will need cheese added)
+- Breakfast Sheet Pan Eggs (x4 – will need cheese added)

 Individual Sized Portions: